ozmos/100-days-of-code/r1-log.md

 ###R1D60
 Today kept working on the pomodoro timer.
 I successfully integrated `moment-duration-format` and altered the increment/decrement functions.
 I basically have it working, just need to add the audio bit.

+###R1D61
+I continued work on pomodoro, getting all tests except for audio to work and also did some sololearn php and read some more of the javascript handbook.

+###R1D62
+Wrestled a bit with the html5 `audio` element.
+I discovered that audio files must be imported into the component file.
+Now need to create the function to make the audio play when the timer is complete.